Yasir1986/Calculator/README.md

-Calculator with HTML, CSS and JavaScript
+Calculator with JavaScript, HTML and CSS

 Live deployed link: